-- The seminar timetable will have already been organised for the 2015/16 academic session before we are in a position to confirm appointments to this role.
+- The seminar timetable will have already been organised for the 2016/17 academic session before we are in a position to confirm appointments to this role.
 There will not be any flexibility with regards the seminar times and availability. - TAs will lead seminars or other teaching, at specific times as timetabled by the School of Law, facilitating discussion around the theme(s) of the seminar.
-They will maintain a conducive atmosphere and environment for that discussion to take place. - TAs can where appropriate be asked to give some lectures, by negotiation with the Head of Discipline Area or Course Unit Director.
+They will maintain a conducive atmosphere and environment for that discussion to take place. - TAs can where appropriate be asked to give some lectures, by negotiation with the Course Unit Director and the Deputy Head of School.